snhackspace/snhack.github.com/README.md

 [fork this repo]: https://github.com/snhack/snhack.github.com/fork_select
 [pull request]: https://github.com/snhack/snhack.github.com/pulls

-For full details on installing this site locally, see the [INSTALL](INSTALL.md) file
+Please see the [INSTALL](INSTALL.md) file for full details on how to build/preview this site locally.

 ### Super minimal way to add a post